ukparliament/procedure-parsing/public/comments/work_package_controller.rb.md

     @business_items_that_have_happened = @work_package.business_items_that_have_happened
     @business_items_that_are_scheduled_to_happen = @work_package.business_items_that_are_scheduled_to_happen
     @business_items_unknown = @work_package.business_items_unknown
+We need to calculate the occurrence score of potential steps.

-We get all concluded work packages subject to this procedure.
+We get all concluded work packages subject to this procedure ...

-This is used to work out the occurrence score of potential steps.

     @concluded_work_packages = @procedure.concluded_work_packages
+... and call bicamerally concluded work packages subject to this procedure.

+    @bicamerally_concluded_work_packages = @procedure.bicamerally_concluded_work_packages
   end
 ## We display a log of the parse passes.